Harnesser/tiny-spice-rs/doc/devlog.md

 # Development Log

+## 2017-10-31
+More messing with the Colon/Nagel thing.
+Use `Cell` to remember the previous values of things without making the entire `Diode` structure mutable and infecting the simulation engine.

+## 2017-10-24
+Some light internet searching.
+Maybe I have to try GMIN-stepping and source-stepping algorithms?

+Could I ask someone at work?
+One of the Daves?
+Marie?

 ## 2017-10-23
 Colon didn't help.
 The V_crit is around the knee of the diode, so doesn't help with the cycles too much.